by Brian Tomasik

 Agents whose rewards are based on beliefs rather than just raw inputs could fake rewards just by changing beliefs, even without directly faking stimuli.
 For instance, people who believe they'll go to heaven after death are giving themselves artificial reward just by their belief.
 But it's not easy to fake beliefs.
-Beliefs are stored in Bayesian belief networks that the organism cannot consciously update, because there aren't neuronal wires from its cognitive control centers to its belief weights.
+Beliefs are stored in neural connections that the organism cannot consciously update, because there aren't neuronal wires from its cognitive control centers to its belief weights.
 You can't believe something by sheer power of will.
 For instance, an organism being chased by a predator can't easily tell itself that it's actually relaxing on the beach (at least not without extensive meditative practice).

 Some sexual rewards are pretty dumb -- just based on a summation of inputs from erogenous regions of the body, visual cues, and other sensory stimuli.
 Others, such as the belief that the other animal finds you attractive and actually wants to have sex, are more sophisticated and harder to wirehead.
 Many aspects of romance are likewise hard to wirehead, because they involve beliefs about the other person loving you, which you can't deliberately force yourself to believe.